thepiyushkumarshukla/thepiyushkumarshukla.github.io/_posts/2026-04-09-Soft-Skills-In-CS.md

 The final connection graph is looks something like this :-
 ![](https://raw.githubusercontent.com/thepiyushkumarshukla/thepiyushkumarshukla.github.io/refs/heads/main/assets/Screenshot%202026-04-10%20204230.png)

 But many more important connection are also there which i can't disclose here because of personal and privacy concerns.
+And sorry if anyone i forgot, although there many more people who are GOAT and helped me with small - big steps.

 ## Summary